loveindent/stateful-api-mock-server/README.md

+# Stateful API mock server

 [![Build Status](https://travis-ci.org/loveindent/serial-api-mocker.svg?branch=master)](https://travis-ci.org/loveindent/serial-api-mocker)
 ![Build Status](https://david-dm.org/loveindent/serial-api-mocker.svg)
 [![codecov](https://codecov.io/gh/loveindent/serial-api-mocker/branch/master/graph/badge.svg)](https://codecov.io/gh/loveindent/serial-api-mocker)

-# Serial API Mocker
 Another yet api mock server.
 Why?
 Because it has to be simple and I didn't find a simple one for my case (independent api) based on directory file.
-It's almost useful if your api use another api.
+It's mostly useful if your api use another api.

 Just put a js/json file into a directory, start your server from your mocha/karma/etc and use the simple API to create your tests cases.